Sew Easy Summer Napkins

 These easy to make napkins are ideal for a summer luncheon, picnic, or handmade hostess gift.
-Stitch a set of four napkins in an hour or less with my sew-easy mitered corner technique.
+Stitch a set of four napkins in an hour or less with Nancy Zieman’s sew-easy mitered corner technique.
 Showcase your favorite fabrics by mixing or matching fabric groupings, or make them from one fabric.

-The mitered-corner technique can be found in Sew Simple with Rectangles & Squares (I show this easy technique on a jewelry caddy), along with many other simple sewing projects.
-Watch online: Sewing With Nancy, Sew Simple with Rectangles & Squares (Part Three).
+The mitered-corner technique can be found in the book Sew Simple with Rectangles & Squares (Nancy shows this easy technique on a jewelry caddy), along with many other simple sewing projects.
+Watch online: Sew Simple with Rectangles & Squares (Part Three).

 Supplies for a set of four napkins

 Cut four 21″ squares of fabric, using a rotary cutter, ruler, and mat.

 Create color-coordinated cocktail size napkins by using quilter’s fat quarters and cutting the napkins 18″ square, instead of 21″.

 - Press under 1/2″ of the top and lower edges of each napkin.